COVID-19 (Coronavirus) Announcements and CARES Act Resources See Updates

-Online students read a lot, and shifting from reading physical books to digital materials can be an adjustment.
+Online courses require a lot of reading and shifting from reading physical books to digital materials can be an adjustment.
 But no matter the medium, the trick to being a good reader is to be engaged.
 And the trick to being an engaged online reader means bringing in a few tools to help with focus and comprehension.
 Here are a few tips for becoming a better reader online.

 When it comes to studying, the No. 1 thing you can do to make the most out of your time is engage with the text.
 Engaging in active reading will increase how much you retain.